dfalster/baad/README.md

     rmarkdown, knitr, knitcitations, plyr, whisker, maps, mapdata, gdata, bibtex.

-If you are going to lookup species names from Taxonstand and taxize (with the postProcess function), you will also need,
+If you are going to look up species names from Taxonstand and taxize (with the postProcess function), you will also need,

     taxize, Taxonstand, jsonlite